 Insufflating grams of dried mushrooms is probably not a good idea.
 While is it possible that some active compounds would be absorbed into your bloodstream, pain and the possibility of choking are realistic dangers.

-Following an extraction, psilocybin can be consumed in a relatively pure form through oral ingestion, insufflation et cetera.
+, psilocybin can be consumed in a relatively pure form through oral ingestion, insufflation et cetera.

 Deadens the effects of tripping; increase in nausea; can easily provoke risky and dangerous behaviour.
 Alcohol was involved in the incidents which led to the prohibition of mushrooms in Ireland and the United Kingdom.
 Generally not recommended.